Empress Street and Overpass Reconstruction and Rehabilitation

 Frequently Asked Questions

-- Cycling and pedestrian facilities separated from motor vehicle traffic, are being constructed along St. John Ambulance Way, the Empress Overpass, Eastway, Westway, Empress Street East and Empress Street.
+- Cycling and pedestrian facilities separated from motor vehicle traffic, along St. John Ambulance Way, the Empress Overpass, Empress Street East and Empress Street from Jack Blick Avenue to St. Matthews Avenue.

 - Connections to Bluestem Nature Park, St. Matthews Avenue Bikeway and the pathway between Wolseley Avenue West and Omand Park.

-- Improvements to sidewalks in the project area.
+- Improvements to sidewalks in the project study area.

 - Localized connections and intersection crossing improvements.

-- The cycling facilities will be compatible with future projects to continue building on the network.
+Any bicycle facilities would be compatible with future projects to continue building on the network.